 Living on the Gulf means you’re all but required to love fresh seafood.
-Raw oysters have become one of my favorites to order in the months with “R”—even though it took a little while to get over the appearance of them—and luckily, Southwest Florida offers plenty of places to indulge.
-Here are a few of my favorites:
+Raw oysters have become one of our favorites to order in the months with “R”—and luckily, Southwest Florida offers plenty of places to indulge.
+Here are a few of our favorite spots to find the best oysters in Naples:

 Locations in Naples (Tin City), Bonita Springs, Estero, Fort Myers, Fort Myers Beach, Cape Coral